Ben Turner (footballer): Coventry City

 Turner started two FA Cup games after returning against Bristol City.
 On 23 February 2007, he joined League One side Oldham Athletic on loan.
 He made his debut the following day, where he received his first red card of his career against AFC Bournemouth.
 He started his third game for the Sky Blues in a 1–0 defeat to West Bromwich Albion, where he received a first half red card, upon returning to Coventry.
 Manager Iain Dowie tried to appeal the sending off but the appeal failed and received a four match ban meaning he would miss the final game against Burnley and the first three games of the following season.
 At the end of the season, Turner signed a new two-year contract keeping him at the club till the summer of 2009.

 At the start of the season, Turner missed the first three league games due to his suspension.
 But started in wins against Carlisle United and Premier League champions Manchester United in the League Cup.
 His first league game of the season came in a 1–1 draw against Charlton Athletic, he continued to break into the first team throughout the season.

 The following season, Turner was mainly used as injury cover for the Sky Blues defence under new manager Chris Coleman.
 However, in January 2009, he signed a new contract, committing him to the club till the end of the 2009–10 season.

 Turner scored his first competitive goal, on 21 August 2010 against Derby County, four years after making his debut, the goal meant that Coventry won the fixture 2–1.
 He then scored two consecutive goals against Swansea City and Bristol City.
 He suffered a knee injury on 6 November from blocking a shot.
-On 23 December, Turner agreed a new three and half-year deal to stay at the Ricoh Arena till 2014.
+On 23 December, Turner agreed a new three-and-a-half-year deal to stay at the Ricoh Arena till 2014.
 Turner never played for the rest of the season because of his knee injury.

 Despite being ruled out until mid-September 2011, Turner managed to attract interest from Championship clubs such as Birmingham City and Cardiff City.
 On 29 August, Turner was in talks with Cardiff City over a possible move thought to be in a region of £750,000 and could see striker Jon Parkin going the other way.